OData/RESTier/README.md

 Coming Soon!

 ## Supported Platforms
-Restier 1.0 currently ships with support for Classic ASP.NET 5.2.3 and later.
-Support for ASP.NET Core 2.2 is coming in the first half of 2019.
-(More specifics will be provided in a few weeks.)
+Restier 1.0 currently ships with support for Classic ASP.NET 5.2.7 and later.
+Support for ASP.NET Core 3.0 is coming in the first half of 2020.

 ## Restier Components
 The Classic ASP.NET flavor of Restier is made up of the following components: